caltech alumni book club

 Bookworms Unite!
 The Caltech Alumni Association offers an online book club for Caltech alumni and the Caltech community including Associates and parents.
 A new book will be chosen every other month by our alumni, faculty, or staff hosts.
 Hosts, along with our team, will post interesting and thought-provoking questions on our private discussion boards which are always open.
 You can chat, participate, and add to the conversation whenever it is convenient for you.
 You do not have to read every book--there are no tests or quizzes here.
 Sign up, create your profile and you’re ready.

-Meet our FEBRUARY 2018 book club host
+Meet our April 2018 book club host